Gunnison County DUI Bail Information

 Timeline: How Long Until Release?

-• Typical Processing Time at Gunnison County Jail: After bail is posted, it typically takes 2-4 hours for the jail staff to process the release paperwork and for you to be released.
+• Typical Processing Time: After bail is posted, it generally takes a few hours for the Gunnison County Detention Center to process the release paperwork and complete the necessary procedures.

 What Happens After Posting Bail